msillano/tuyaDAEMON/extra/README.md

 - Alarm `sound`: ENUM [1..10] (RW)

 This siren can produce 10 different sounds, so it can be used also as door bell, phone repeater etc. As Alarm, sound #7 (and #8) are preferred. see EN 50131-4, EN 54-3, DIN 33404-3.
-- The local regolament fixes a max of 180s with a modulated sound, and the max volume to 100 dB (external) and 80 dB (internal).
+- The local regolament (Rome, Italy) fixes a max of 180s with a modulated sound, and the max volume to 100 dB (external) and 80 dB (internal).
 I  measured 70 dB.

 ### 'mirror' device capabilities
    _To reduce complexity I implement in the 'mirror' siren device only a optmized subset of siren capabilities: my interest is only on dynamic options and security issues: function ON/OFF,  the battery status._